 The Florida Comprehensive Hurricane Damage Mitigation Program (FCHDMP), also called the My Safe Florida Home program, was created to help residents lower their risk of property damage from wind and hurricanes.
 Insurance companies are required by Florida law to offer discounted windstorm insurance rates to homeowners who purchase homes with wind-resistant features, or retrofit these features onto an existing home.

 Discounts from Florida's wind mitigation program can reduce windstorm insurance significantly.
 In order to qualify for wind mitigation credits, you'll need to have a home inspection by a certified inspector who will check for certain features, such as:

 - Reinforced roof-to-wall connections

 - Roof-deck attachment

 - Roof covering, shape and bracing

 - Secondary water resistance

 Windstorm mitigation inspections to qualify for credits are free for certain homeowners.
 In order to qualify for a free inspection, you would need to have a single-family, site-built home that is your primary residence and insured for less than $500,000 of dwelling coverage.
 You would also need to have a homestead exemption in order to be eligible.
 Homeowners who don't qualify for a free wind mitigation inspection can also pay to have one done themselves, a cost that is typically much lower than the discounts you'll receive on wind insurance.

 During the wind mitigation inspection, the inspector may also recommend additional damage-prevention measures you can take to improve your home.
 By making these improvements, you can qualify for a larger number of windstorm mitigation credits and receive greater discounts.
 The FCHDMP provides grants to help residential homeowners afford these improvements to the construction of their existing homes.
-Though, whether you qualify for a grant, and your priority to receive one, depends on your home's insured value and your income.
+Whether you qualify for a grant and your priority to receive one depends on your home's insured value and your income.